-Ed Sheeran has spoken about how proud he is of his Irish heritage ahead of a charity event in London.
+Ed Sheeran spoke about how proud he is of his Irish heritage ahead of a charity event in London.

-Sheeran will be performing at the London Irish Centre in Camden to raise money for the centre which provides care and support for the Irish community in London.
+Sheeran will performed at the London Irish Centre in Camden in 2018, to raise money for the centre which provides care and support for the Irish community in London.

 The London Irish Centre works with the biggest community of Irish emigrants in the world.

-Sheeran will be following in the footsteps of Sinead O’Connor and The Pogues when he performs at the venue and has spoken about what being Irish means to him.
+Sheeran followed in the footsteps of Sinead O’Connor and The Pogues when he performed at the venue and he spoke about what being Irish means to him.

 He said: “My Irish heritage is something of which I’ve always been proud of, so this concert feels like a natural fit.